Accommodations

 Additional sleeping arrangements can include:

-A partially-finished basement bunkroom with 2 bunk beds plus 1 fold-out sofabed
+A partially-finished basement bunkroom with 2 bunks (4 total beds, under 100 pounds on top bunks) plus 1 fold-out sofabed

 Kitchen has electric stove/oven, microwave, refrigerator, dishwasher, coffee maker, toaster, and everything needed for food prep and serving.